Libertarian Party of Illinois

 The Libertarian Party of Illinois is the Illinois affiliate of the Libertarian Party.
-The state chair is Jim Humay.
-There are thirteen Libertarian officeholders in Illinois.
+The current chair is Ray Walden IV.
+There are eleven Libertarian officeholders in Illinois.

 Mission statement

 Libertarian Party of Illinois mission is: To elect Libertarians to office and move public policy in a libertarian direction.

 Key tenets

 Key tenets of the Libertarian Party platform include the following: